 How They Work

-In order to really understand how solar-powered motion security lights work, we’re going to have to get a better grasp of the main components that are put together to create the system.
+In order to really understand how solar motion lights work, we’re going to have to get a better grasp of the main components that are put together to create the system.

 Solar panels are actually a component of every type of solar light.
-The role of these panels is to absorb the natural light coming from the sun and converts into electricity.
-This electricity is generated when the particles of light absorbed separate the atoms and the electrons found in photovoltaic cells.
-These cells are what make up the solar panel and, once the sun’s energy has been converted into electricity, they store it inside the battery equipped in your solar panel.
+The role of these panels is to absorb the natural continuous light coming from the sun and convert it into electricity.
+This electricity is generated when the particles of the light source absorbed separate the atoms and the electrons found in photovoltaic cells.
+These cells are what make up the solar panel and, once the solar energy has been converted into electricity, they store it inside the battery equipped in your solar panel.

 Solar panels are the component that makes sure you don’t need to be connected to the main electricity grid of your home in order to illuminate your yard.
 There are many different solar panels out there, and their construction is obviously reflected in the efficiency of the lights.